OpenDataology/website/content/en/docs/distributions/ibm/using-icr.md

 ### Using a default image pull secret

 By default, the IBM Cloud Kubernetes cluster is set up to pull images from only your account's namespace in IBM Cloud Container Registry by using the secret `all-icr-io` in the `default` namespace.
-A cluster admin can copy this secret to any Kubernetes namespace used as Kubeflow profile.
+A cluster admin can copy this secret to any Kubernetes namespace used as OpenDataology profile.
 For example, run below command to copy the secret `all-icr-io` to the `anonymous` namespace:

 ```
 kubectl get secret all-icr-io -n default -o yaml \